donishadsmith/neurocaps/docs/examples/standardize.rst

 Tutorial 4: Standardizing Within Runs Using ``neurocaps.analysis.standardize``
 ==============================================================================
-While standardizing the features/columns within runs can be done with the ``standardize`` parameter within ``TimeseriesExtractor``, standardizing can also be done using ``neurocaps.analysis.standardize`` if not done during timeseries extraction.
+While standardizing the features/columns within runs can be done using the ``standardize`` parameter within the ``TimeseriesExtractor`` class, the ``neurocaps.analysis.standardize`` function can be used to perform within-run standardization post-extraction.

 .. code-block:: python